 Some of the factors that will drive the growth of bifacial solar panels include:

-• Increasing demand for higher efficiency and lower levelized cost of energy (LCOE) in the solar industry.
+- Increasing demand for higher efficiency and lower levelized cost of energy (LCOE) in the solar industry.

-• Development of new technologies and materials that enhance the performance and durability of bifacial modules.
+- Development of new technologies and materials that enhance the performance and durability of bifacial modules.

-• Adoption of new standards and regulations that support or incentivize bifacial installations.
+- Adoption of new standards and regulations that support or incentivize bifacial installations.

-• The emergence of new applications and markets for bifacial modules, such as floating solar farms or agrivoltaics.
+- The emergence of new applications and markets for bifacial modules, such as floating solar farms or agrivoltaics.

 Double-sided solar panels for commercial and utility-scale applications

 Double-sided panels have the potential to enhance the energy output of large-scale solar installations due to their ability to capture energy on both sides.
 When solar panels are ground-mounted, as is common in many commercial systems, sunlight that falls on the ground beneath the panels is reflected back and can be absorbed by the rear-side solar cells.
 Additionally, depending on the surface below, varying amounts of light will be reflected onto the double-sided panels.
-Generally, lighter-colored surfaces like sand tend to reflect more sunlight compared to darker surfaces like asphalt or soil.
+Generally, lighter-colored surfaces like sand reflect more sunlight than darker surfaces like asphalt or soil.

 Are bifacial solar panels worth buying?